Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-7-platforms.md

 according to a protocol that is uniform across applications;
 and not only is it no additional burden on application programmers, it is something they can't get subtly wrong, and that users can thus casually rely upon.
-There is never any loss of any session state, disappearing tabs or windows, games where you can't both pause and save your game, etc.
+There is never any loss of any session state;
+there are no disappearing tabs or windows, no games where you can't both pause and save your game;
-There are no messages you have to enter twice because they were cleared between two page loads or browser crash and restart, or that reappear because the clearing failed to be recorded.
+no messages you have to enter twice because they were cleared between two page loads or browser crash and restart, or that reappear because the clearing failed to be recorded.